Kaunas Hydroelectric Power Plant

-The Kaunas Hydroelectric Power Plant, located on the Nemunas River about 7.4 km southeast of central Kaunas, Lithuania, was completed in 1960.
-Its dam created the Kaunas Reservoir.
-Owned by Lietuvos Energija, it operates in conjunction with the Kruonis Pumped Storage Plant.
+The Kaunas Hydroelectric Power Plant (Kauno Algirdo Brazausko hidroelektrinė) is a hydroelectric power plant located on the Nemunas River about 7.4 km southeast of Kaunas, Lithuania.
+It was completed in 1960 and its dam created the Kaunas Reservoir.
+Owned by Ignitis Group, it operates in conjunction with the Kruonis Pumped Storage Plant.

-The plant, which has a capacity of 101 megawatts.
-Supplies about 3% of the electrical demand in Lithuania.
+The plant consists of 4 turbines each rated at 25.2 MW for a total power of 100.8 megawatts.
+It supplies about 4% of the electrical demand in Lithuania, in 2020 its production was 0.23 TWh.

 A renovation was begun in 2005, with work to be performed in partnership with the multinational conglomerate Alstom.
 The first phase was completed in November 2008; completion is scheduled for the end of 2009.